Viewing Configuration: Angled

-If Burris is trying to make a come-back, they’ve certainly done it!
-Their new to 2017/18 binoculars have also impressed the buying crowd as we’re sure this spotting scope will too.
+If Burris is trying to make a come-back, they've certainly done it!
+Their latest binoculars have also impressed the buying crowd as we're sure this spotting scope will too.
 Loyal fans are ecstatic to see Burris-made observational optics back in the market place.
-Why hide talent when there’s so much to give?
+Why hide talent when there's so much to give?
 Welcome back Burris!

 - Maven CS.1 Review - 15-45x65 Spotting Scope (Real Hands On Field Test)